Chart Color Schemes

 An assessment of population growth drivers in Kununurra reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Kununurra's population was approximately 8,320 as of November 2025.
-This figure represents an increase of 843 people, a rise of 11.3%, since the 2021 Census which reported a population of 7,477.
-The change is inferred from the estimated resident population of 8,315 in June 2024 and the addition of 8 validated new addresses since the Census date.
-This results in a population density ratio of 0.10 persons per square kilometer.
-Kununurra's growth rate exceeded the national average (8.9%) and that of non-metro areas, indicating it as a growth leader in the region.
-Natural growth contributed approximately 53.7% of overall population gains recently.
+This figure represents an increase of 843 people, a rise of 11.3% since the 2021 Census which recorded a population of 7,477.
+The change is inferred from ABS data showing an estimated resident population of 8,315 in June 2024 and an additional 8 validated new addresses since the Census date.
+This results in a density ratio of 0.10 persons per square kilometer.
+Kununurra's growth exceeded the national average of 8.9% between the 2021 Census and June 2024, making it a growth leader in its region.
+Natural growth contributed approximately 53.7% of overall population gains during this period.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch employs growth rates by age cohort provided by the ABS in its Greater Capital Region projections released in 2023 based on 2022 data.
-Future population dynamics anticipate an increase just below Australia's non-metropolitan median, with Kununurra expected to gain 880 persons by 2041, recording a total growth of 10.5% over the 17-year period.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Future population dynamics anticipate an increase just below the median for Australia's non-metropolitan areas, with a projected gain of 880 persons to 2041 reflecting a total increase of 10.5% over the 17 years.

 Frequently Asked Questions - Population